GSA/piv-guides/_networkconfig/11-all-agency-piv.md

 permalink: networkconfig/11_accept-all-agency-piv.md/
 ---

+Published On: October 6th, 2017<br/>
+Last Updated On: October 6th, 2017

 If you want to allow other agency users to authenticate to your agency network, this article will help you configure your agency's Active Directory to support other agency issued PIV/CAC card authentication.

 ## Network Ports and Protocols - Open Access to OCSP and CRL